mikessh/migec/doc/assemble.rst

     ``--filter-collisions`` option in **AssembleBatch** routine.
 When using **Assemble** routine use ``--force-collision-filter`` command to
     turn collision filter on.
-The child-to-parent ratio for collision filtering (size of larger and smaller UMIs that differ by a single mismatch) is controlled by the ``--collision-ratio`` parameter (default is ``--collision-ratio 0.1``).
+The child-to-parent ratio for collision filtering (max allowed size of larger and smaller UMIs that differ by a single mismatch) is controlled by the ``--collision-ratio`` parameter (default is ``--collision-ratio 0.1``).

 .. important::